 That said, there is quite a bit you’re missing out on if you opt for the cheaper device.
 The biggest differences are the lack of a super-high resolution main sensor, no dedicated macro mode, and only three lenses instead of four.

-Most people don’t really need 200MP so that’s not a huge loss, while the extra telephoto lens is more of a “nice to have” bonus, rather than essential.
+Most people don’t need 200MP so that’s not a huge loss, while the extra telephoto lens is more a bonus than essential.
 It’s a bit surprising to not have a macro mode though, especially as most competitors offer this.

 There are some useful updates when compared to the S23+, most notably the addition of AI functionality, both when shooting and editing.
 None of these are particularly mind-blowing however, and seem a bit “me too” considering what’s already available on the market – it’ll be interesting to see if Samsung makes more of the AI features in the coming months, either via software updates or newer phone models.

 Overall, the S24+ is one of the best smartphones for photography that you can currently buy.
-It’s not revolutionary, but it does an excellent job.
+Excellent if not revolutionary.
 It’s priced at flagship level and mostly delivers – it’s just a shame there are a couple of niggles which stop it from being even better.

 Related reading: